How does digitalization and additive manufacturing disrupt the building industry? Could 3D-printing

-The 3D Print Canal House is a three-year publically accessible ‘Research & Design by Doing’ project in
+The 3D Print Canal House is a three-year ‘Research & Design by Doing’ project in which an interna

 The research evolves around 4 ‘R&DO’s’ - ‘Research & Doing’.
 The building site is designed as a growing exhibition and open to the public with an appointment: you can book a tour with one of the employees of the project.
 The feedback from audiences generates input for research and market explorations: a live user test and feedback loop that intensifies and accelerates the research process on: